fivestars-os/aladdin/README.md

         "ingress_name": "ingress"
     }
 ```
 The "namespace_init" field tells aladdin to install the ingress-nginx project on namespace creation.
-This will be needed on remote clusters, but not on minikube, since we enable the ingress minikube addon.
+This will be needed on remote clusters, but not on LOCAL, since k3d comes with that out of the box.
 The "ingress_info" field tells aladdin how to sync your ingress.
 Services installed on a cluster with this feature will want to have their service type set to `NodePort` rather than `LoadBalancer`.
 This is most easily done by setting it in the values.yaml in your cluster's directory in aladdin config, i.e. adding this:
 ```yaml
   service: